 The Company makes contributions to the IAM Plan trusts that cover certain union employees; contributions by employees are not permitted.
-Contributions to the IAM Plan were approximately \$1.3 million in 2018, \$1.1 million in 2017, and \$1.1 million in 2016.
+Contributions to the IAM Plan were approximately \$1.2 million in 2019, \$1.3 million in 2018, and \$1.1 million in 2017.
 The Company's contributions are less than five percent of total employer contributions made to the IAM Plan indicated in the most recently filed Form 5500.

 Under the Pension Protection Act of 2006, the IAM Plan's actuary must certify the plan's zone status annually.
 Plans in the red zone are generally less than65 percent funded, plans in the yellow zone are less than 80 percent funded, and plans in the green zone are at least80 percent funded.
 If a plan is determined to be in endangered status, red zone or yellow zone, the plan's trustees must develop a formal plan of corrective action, a Financial Improvement Plan and/or a Rehabilitation Plan.
-For 2018 and 2017 the IAM Plan was determined to have green zone status; therefore, no formal plan of corrective action is either pending or has been implemented.
+While the IAM Plan remains well-funded at 89 percent, for 2019, it has been certified in the yellow zone due to a declining credit balance.
+However, as a result of a challenging investment environment and the decline of the IAM Plan's credit balance, the IAM National Pension Plan Board of Trustees has voluntarily elected to place the IAM Plan in the red zone for 2019.
+The action was taken to protect the IAM Plan's participants' core retirement benefits and strengthen the IAM Plan's financial health over the long term.
+For 2018, the IAM Plan was determined to have green zone status.